deanblackborough/transmute-coffee/README.md

 # Transmute Coffee

 The transmute coffee website, this site gives an overview of each of my Open Source libraries and long term development projects.

 ## Libraries

-* PHP Quill Renderer - Render deltas to HTML and soon Markdown.
+* PHP Quill Renderer - Render quill insert deltas to HTML and Markdown.
 * Random grab bag. - Utility classes that don't have a home.
 * Bootstrap 4 helpers - Helpers to create Bootstrap 4 components.

+## Quick start

+* Docker quick start for a PHP/MySQL web app - Bootstrap to help with the setup of a PHP/MySQL web app using Docker for local development, this app does not do anything other than echo phpinfo() it is simply a starting point for your development.

 ## Zend framework libraries